 Without shared values, an employee will struggle to find meaning in his or her work, which will impact happiness, and ultimately, productivity.
 Building a strong culture takes time and commitment; however, it is the most important aspect of your workplace.
 Once you have established what the culture will be, it will need to be shared with your employees and customers.
 You will know if you have been successful by the talent you are able to attract and retain as well as the change in your bottom line.

 Have patience.
 Culture cannot be forced.
 Culture does not change overnight.
 Culture is not a company perk.
 It is something your employees understand through your mission and vision statements, but most importantly by the way people act and relate to one another – especially when no one else is watching.
 It is an example set by all.
 It takes years of planning, sacrifice and most of all, clear vision.
 It requires you, as a leader, to have the passion, energy and resolve to move your organization forward – motivating and inspiring others with more than simple words or holiday parties.

-Kelley Small is advisor to Standish Executive Search, a New England-based firm working with business owners and executives to recruit the right leaders for company growth, change, and succession.
+Kelley Small is an Advisor at Standish Executive Search, a New England-based firm that advises business owners, executives and boards who are positioning their companies for accelerated growth, change or succession.